 Every so often, something happens to a small business you know, such as theft or vandalism.
-If you’re a small business owner, you may find yourself thinking about costly events that could damage your business.
+If you’re a small business owner, you may find yourself thinking about costly events that could damage your own business.
 No business owner wants to think about worst-case scenarios, which is probably why many view loss control as a necessary evil.
 No matter how you look at it, building out a loss control program is an important investment for your business.